Onsager's Real Cavity model near solid interfaces: Abstract

 \section{Abstract}

 We develop an extended Onsager real-cavity framework to describe the Casimir--Polder interaction of small molecules dissolved in dielectric liquids near planar interfaces.
-By analytically resolving the geometry of the cavity opening, we derive a closed expression that arise when the molecule approaches a surface and connect them smoothly to the asymptotic medium-assisted interaction.
-Using experimentally established dielectric functions for water, propanol, and PTFE together with accurate molecular polarisabilities for O$_2$ and N$_2$, we compute the full distance-dependent potential for four molecule (O$_2$ and N$_2$)--liquid (water and propanol)--surface (PTFE) combinations.
-The results reveal how local-field screening inside the cavity, molecular polarisability, and liquid permittivity jointly determine the magnitude and shape of the interaction, including the characteristic transition from the open cavity (small separations) and closed cavity (large separations).
-The framework provides a transparent baseline for dispersion forces in liquids, while highlighting limitations associated with the point-dipole description, the absence of repulsive contributions, and the breakdown of the dipole approximation at ultrashort separations.
+By analytically resolving the geometry of the cavity opening, we derive closed-form expressions that capture the modification of the interaction as the molecule approaches a surface and connect smoothly to the asymptotic medium-assisted limit.

+Using experimentally established dielectric functions for water, propanol, and PTFE together with accurate molecular polarisabilities for O$_2$ and N$_2$, we compute the full distance-dependent potential for representative molecule--liquid--surface combinations.
+The results reveal how local-field screening, cavity geometry, and material response jointly determine both the magnitude and shape of the interaction, including the characteristic transition between open-cavity (\(z\lesssim z_{\rm C}\)) and closed-cavity (\(z\gtrsim z_{\rm C}\)) regimes.

+Beyond providing quantitative predictions, the framework offers an analytically transparent decomposition of dispersion forces in liquids, enabling a direct identification of the underlying physical contributions and an efficient exploration of parameter dependencies across different systems.
+The approach thus provides a useful baseline for interpreting dispersion interactions in complex environments within a continuum, local-field corrected description.